All Episodes

 Well, I have looked into the great myths of India extensively, and yes, there was a burgeoning astronomy in India.

-They tend to come later.
+It did tend to come later.

 I think most scholars would say that the birthplace of astronomy was in Mesopotamia, and they would say as well that the Greeks picked up a great deal of learning on astronomical matters from the Babylonians and so on.

-But the ancient mythical traditions of India, I do feel, speak with the same voice about the ancient golden age, the catastrophic conclusion of that age.
+But the ancient mythical traditions of India, I do feel, speak with the same voice about the ancient Golden Age, the catastrophic conclusion of that age.

 You see the same figures of the mother goddess and the warrior hero very active in subsequent epics and so on.